 Children and adolescents

-- Children this age should be doing 60 minutes of energetic activities, including some vigorous activities like running, jumping, sports like basketball, netball, tennis, swimming
+- Children this age should be doing at least 60 minutes of energetic activities weekly, including some vigorous activities like running, jumping, sports like basketball, netball, tennis, swimming

 - At least three times a week, children of this age, should also do exercises that help to strengthen muscle and bone, including core stability and strengthening

 - Children should be active, moving, several hours per day

 Stuart please include a link to the musculoskeletal section in the community physio site.